 Righteous Gelato – Righteous Gelato’s mission is to have a tangible impact on how companies look, how they act, the way they treat their people, and what we all deserve in terms of quality and integrity as consumers.
 Their vision is to build on forging strong relationships, empowering their people, innovation, forward-thinking, and legendary customer experience backed by the best quality products possible.

-Calgary Local Staff Favorites – Try out one of these local businesses today!
+Calgary Local Staff Favorites – Try out one of these local businesses today and buy local!

 Edmonton B Corps